spencercadams/lamplightdigital/site/content/Services/_index.md

 ---
-title: Our Coffee
+title: What we offer
-type: products
+type: Services
 image: /img/products-jumbotron.jpg
 heading: What we offer
 description: >-